h9-tect/Chat_With_Github/readme.md

 - `max_tokens`: Maximum number of tokens in the generated response
 - `temperature`: Controls the randomness of the output (0.0 to 1.0)

-## Troubleshooting

-- If you encounter issues with loading repositories, ensure your GitHub token has the necessary permissions.
-- Make sure Ollama is running and the Llama 2 13B model is available.
-- Check the console output for any error messages or stack traces.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [Streamlit](https://streamlit.io/) for the web app framework
-- [Embedchain](https://github.com/embedchain/embedchain) for the embedding and retrieval system
-- [Ollama](https://ollama.ai/) for providing easy access to Llama 2
-- [ChromaDB](https://github.com/chroma-core/chroma) for the vector database